concur/developer.concur.com/src/api-reference/user/index.markdown

 ## <a name="createUser"></a>Create or update a users account information

-Adds or updates one or more users.
+Updates one or more users.
 The batch can contain up to 500 users.
+(Creating Users is not fully supported at this time)

     POST api/user/v1.0/users

-This API requires as its arguments a `batch` element containing a `UserProfile` child element for each user to be added or updated.
+This API requires as its arguments a `batch` element containing a `UserProfile` child element for each user to be added (in the future) or updated.
 The UserProfile child elements will vary depending on the form configuration, and may contain the following elements.

 ### Request